In this document

 Note: You can also access the segment options using the three-dot menu in the segment properties or right-clicking on the segment on the 3D map.

-If you want to include maintenance routes inside your installation, create areas unsuitable for PV table installation, or add shading objects, you can use restricted area, restricted line, and line object tools.
+If you want to include maintenance routes inside your installation, create areas unsuitable for PV table installation, or add shading objects, you can use restricted area, restricted line, and shading objects tools.
 Restricted areas and restricted lines offer an option of placing inverters within their constraints.
 This allows for inverters to be placed on maintenance paths or inside specific restricted areas.

-You can edit them the same way you would edit a segment.
+You can edit restricted areas, lines, and objects the same way you would edit a segment.

-Note: Exisitng restricted areas, restricted lines, and line objects are listed within the Site section under Constraints.
+Note: Exisitng restricted areas, restricted lines, and shading objects are listed within the Site section in the main menu under Constraints.

 Restricted area